Hudson's Family is Healthier

 Learning about proper handwashing.

 "Attendance was as I expected because there was a representation of all ages, all genders.
 After the training, they can comfortably reach out to their peers who didn't get the chance to be in the training to be taught what they learned.
 There was a representation of a community health promoter who was able [to] emphasize the hygiene practices taught.
-There was also a representation of community leadership to reinforce the laws and regulations formulated by the water user committee," shared Field Officer Adelaide Nasimiyu.
+There was the representation of community leadership to reinforce the laws and regulations formulated by the water user committee," shared Field Officer Adelaide Nasimiyu.

 Anna.

 "The interesting part is where the facilitator took us through the process of ensuring important parts of the body are cleaned.
-She added by saying that when washing your body one needs also to put on clean clothes because putting on dirty clothes after taking a shower makes no difference with a person who has not showered.
-Today, I learned that when you are cleaned, hygiene-related diseases will not come near you, and this will make you live a healthy lifestyle for a long [life]," said Anna Waswa, a 61-year-old farmer and secretary of the Water User Committee.
+She added by saying that when washing your body, one needs to put on clean clothes because putting on dirty clothes after taking a shower makes no difference with a person who has not showered.
+Today, I learned that when you are clean, hygiene-related diseases will not come near you, and this will make you live a healthy lifestyle for a long [life]," said Anna Waswa, a 61-year-old farmer and secretary of the Water User Committee.

 Thank you for making all of this possible!